liftupvn/blueengine-docs/tutorials/best_practices.md

 ## 3. Create and cleaning temporary files

-In a process, you often create one or many temporally folders and files.
+In a process, you often create one or many temporary folders and files.
 After finish processing the session, you should always clean those files.
 The best place to clean them is inside the `stop_func` function.
 The rule-of-thumb is, the process which create the files should be the one clean the files.
 So do:

 ```python
 def start_process(context): # start_func